miguelibero/darmok/README.md

     * [pocketpy](https://pocketpy.dev/) - python as a scripting language
     * [wren](https://github.com/wren-lang/wren) as the scripting layer
     * [wrenbind17](https://github.com/matusnovak/wrenbind17) for modern C++ wren binding
+* no clear UI library winner,
+    it would be interesting to write a skinnable UI library based on (vg-renderer)[https://github.com/jdryg/vg-renderer] and using html and css to skin